 Skip to Content

-Blood pressure is a measurement of the force applied to the walls of your arteries as your heart pumps blood through your body.
+Blood pressure is a measurement of the force on the walls of your arteries as your heart pumps blood through your body.

 Diastolic blood pressure; Systolic blood pressure; Blood pressure reading; Measuring blood pressure

-Sit with your back supported, your legs uncrossed, and feet on the floor.
+Sit in a chair with your back supported.
+Your legs should be uncrossed, and your feet on the floor.

 Your arm should be supported so that your upper arm is at heart level.
 Roll up your sleeve so that your arm is bare.

-Inflating the cuff too slowly or not high enough may cause a false reading.
-If you loosen the valve too much, you won't be able to determine your blood pressure.
+Inflating the cuff too slowly or not inflating it to a high enough pressure may cause a false reading.
+If you loosen the valve too much, you will not be able to measure your blood pressure.

 The procedure may be done two or more times.